OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 # Group
 To set Group, first activate the desired group, then check Group in the Access menu.
 Group members with the group active will then have public / trusted level access.
 NOTE the collar restricts activating a different group if the wearer has group access checked.
 To change groups, first uncheck group access.
 Then activate a different group.
+**Note** the chat commands for toggling group mode on and off are currently not working -- see [Issue 1109](https://github.com/OpenCollarTeam/OpenCollar/issues/1109)
 > `[prefix] group on`
 >`[prefix] group off`
 >`auth=group~[groupuuid]~groupname~[groupname]`